Room Draw Policy 2013-14

 - Consequences of Violating Guidelines

-- These areas are available for those students who desire to live in an environment that is substance free.
-Students living in a substance free area agree that neither they nor their guests will use or possess alcohol, non-prescription drugs or tobacco products on the floor.
-They also agree that if they use such substances outside of the Substance Free Living Area, their behavior upon their return will not have a negative impact upon resident or property.
+- These areas are available for those students who desire to live in an environment that is substance-free.
+Students living in a substance-free area agree that neither they nor their guests will use or possess alcohol, non-prescription or other illicit drugs or tobacco products on the floor.
+They also agree that if they or their guests use such substances outside of the substance-free living area, their behavior upon return will not have a negative impact upon their hall/floor community, other residents or their property and campus property.

 - Substance Free Area Guidelines

-The possession or use of alcohol, controlled substances and tobacco products by residents or their guests is prohibited in student rooms and public spaces in Substance Free Areas.
-If residents or their guests choose to use such substances outside of the Substance Free Area, the results of that choice must not have a negative impact upon residents or property upon return to the Substance Free Area.
-Residents are responsible for the behavior of their guests.
-Substance Free Areas are:
+The possession or use of alcohol, controlled substances and tobacco products by residents or their guests is prohibited in student rooms and public spaces in Substance-Free Areas.
+Substance-Free Areas are:

 Fourth Burton Second Musser Rice House